SupeRuier/awesome-active-learning/contents/practical_considerations.md

 There is a PhD thesis for this topic:
 - [Active Learning with Uncertain Annotators [2020]](https://books.google.com.hk/books?hl=zh-CN&lr=&id=4pIiEAAAQBAJ&oi=fnd&pg=PA49&ots=i2qwdJVK3_&sig=6R5FxbWyjfcAjHZQttXL6jQ6ws8&redir_esc=y&hl=zh-CN&sourceid=cndr#v=onepage&q&f=false)

-## The assumption change on single oracles (Noise/Special behaviors)
+## The assumption change on the naive perfect oracles (Noise/Special behaviors)

 We used to assume each labeler is perfect that they can provide accurate answer without doubt.
 However, they are more likely to provide noise labels, or they don't even sure about the answer.